 An iconic fall favorite, apples are naturally sweet and they contain fiber and water to keep you feeling full and satisfied!
 Whether you top freshly sliced apples with ground cinnamon or blend them together to make homemade applesauce, there is no denying that apples and cinnamon are a match made in heaven.

 Enjoy it in classics like an oven-baked Rice Apple Crisp or try something new like this Apple Cinnamon Quinoa for a dish to rival your average breakfast oatmeal or afternoon snack.
 This tasty recipe is made with Success® Tri-Color Quinoa simmered in apple juice and topped with fresh apples, dried cranberries, brown sugar, maple syrup and cinnamon!

 Baking or cooking with fruits and vegetables is actually quite simple, and not to mention, if you use them raw and grated or cooked and pureed, they help to make your recipe tasty and keep baked goods moist.

 Try using fresh grated carrots in your next carrot cake or Carrot Quinoa Muffins or use a puree of pumpkin either fresh or canned to create a delicious Pecan Praline Pumpkin Rice Pudding with Success® White Rice.
 Just remember that if you’re buying store-bought, canned or preserved, check your recipe carefully to see if you need pure pumpkin or apple without any added spices or if it requires a pie filling.
 This is to avoid an overly sweet, spiced or watery dish.

-There are always simple ways to upgrade your meals using seasonal favorites or to simply incorporate a few more vegetables to take all of your dishes up a notch!
+There are always simple ways to upgrade your meals using seasonal favorites or to simply incorporate a few more vegetables to take all of your dishes up a notch like in this vegan meatloaf recipe!
 Make sure to check out more of our recipe tips and meal ideas in The Kitchen.